The Mediterranean Seminar Book Prizes

 The Mediterranean Seminar Prize for the Best Source Edition, Book Translation, or Essay Collection.

-The next Mediterranean Seminar Prize for the Best Source Edition, Book Translation, or Essay Collection will open in June 2024, with a deadline of 31 December 2024.
+The next Mediterranean Seminar Prize for the Best Source Edition, Book Translation, or Essay Collection is now open, with a deadline of 31 December 2024.

 For prize descriptions, details and entry instructions, click here.